AbdulRehmanUDEL/RadioPulseDenoising/README.md

 ## Acknowledgments and Reference Proceedings:

-We want to acknowledge the **Tunka-Rex** people for sharing their CNN code with us, which became the basis for this work, their code can be found here: https://gitlab.iap.kit.edu/tunkarex/denoiser
+We want to acknowledge the **Tunka-Rex** people, **Kostunin, Dmitriy** (dmitriy.kostunin@desy.de and github @kostunin) and **Dmitry Shipilov** (justforprince@gmail.com and github @Dofollow), for sharing their CNN code with us, which became the basis for this work, their code can be found here: https://gitlab.iap.kit.edu/tunkarex/denoiser

 The following are the proceedings that were written for this work: